AbhileshKapdi/Upwork-Common-Question-Answer/Answers and questions.md

 This way, we avoid delivery delays and always meet our deadlines.</p>

+<b>What is your onboarding process?</b>

+<p>When we are creating a website from the ground up

+- Recognize the necessity
+- Create a thorough proposal
+- Determine the schedule and cost
+- Form a team.
+- Set up tools
+- Go for it</p>

 <b>How long have you been a wordpress developer</b>

 <p>As I told in the cover letter that I'm in this field for the past 15 years.
 Including 8+ years of experience in Wordpress</p>